rustruedetective/DraginoScripts/README.md

-# LG01-P IoT Gateway (LoRa® technology) Connection and console Output scripts.
+# LG01-P IoT Gateway (LoRa®) SSH Connection and Console Output scripts.

 *Connecting*:-
 Use the Connect_ssh.sh script to simply connect to your dragino gateway.